Alex Bregman Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 16th-ranked team ERA across all league pitching staffs (4.56).
+- The Pirates have a 4.91 team ERA that ranks 21st among all league pitching staffs.

-- Pirates pitchers combine to rank 20th in baseball in home runs allowed (13 total, 1.4 per game).
+- The Pirates rank 19th in baseball in home runs given up (13 total, 1.3 per game).

-- Contreras (1-0) takes the mound for the Pirates to make his second start of the season.
+- Keller (1-0) makes the start for the Pirates, his third of the season.

-- The right-hander last appeared on Tuesday against the Boston Red Sox, when he tossed 5 2/3 innings, allowing one earned run while giving up three hits.
+- His most recent time out was on Wednesday against the Boston Red Sox, when the right-hander went seven innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.